Macbeth111/Dev-Ops-/LEMP_STACK_IMPLEMETATION/README.md

 ### Personal Notes:
 - I learned the significance of server block configurations for managing multiple domains.
 - The importance of testing configurations was highlighted through syntax checks and test files.
+- The configuration of Nginx to serve PHP content involved setting up server blocks to manage requests.
+The design choices in this step were centered on creating a well-structured environment to handle multiple domains or projects in the future.
+By defining a new root directory for the project and changing its ownership to the system user, the configuration ensures proper permissions and file management.
+The directives used, such as listen 80, server names, and root paths, were selected to define how the server should handle incoming requests and where it should serve content from.
+Configuring Nginx to use FastCGI for PHP processing optimizes performance, as FastCGI is designed for high-speed communication between the web server and the PHP processor.
+Testing the configuration through syntax checks ensured that no errors would disrupt the service.
 ---

 ## Step 5: Testing PHP with Nginx